 Since launching, we’ve travelled Norway far and wide to show off how the AssiStep can help people.
 We’ve visited countless rehabilitation centres, municipalities, therapists and private people who enjoy the benefits of the AssiStep every day.
 This has given us a lot of attention and recognition, like when crown prince Haakon and crown princess Mette-Marit were themselves able to try the AssiStep, with great enthusiasm.

 Since then, many things have happened.
-The company still resides in the heart of Trondheim, doing development and production under one roof at our new facilities at Lade.
-The product is now available in many European countries, and we're expanding quickly through our network of partners and distributors.
+The company still resides in the heart of Trondheim, Norway, doing product development and production under one roof at our new facilities in Fossegrenda.
+The AssiStep is now available in many European countries, as well as in South America and Japan, and we're expanding quickly through our network of partners and distributors.

 We believe there is more to be done to help people live more independently in their daily lives.
 After all, most people want to do as much as they can for themselves, without relying on others for help.
 The AssiStep is our contribution to a make a safer, more active society for those who struggle with the stairs.